-The 559L unit requires an external temperature control device.
-This device can be a thermostat (field-supplied) or a thermostat emulation device provided as part of a third-party Building Management System.
+The 50GEQ unit requires an external temperature control device.
+This device can be a thermostat (field-supplied) or a SystemVuTM controller (available as factory-installed option for use on a Carrier Comfort Network[®] or as a stand-alone control).
 All field added wire must comply with UL and local NEC standards.